 Paid time for physical activity policies can define the type of physical activity that is eligible for paid time usage.
-Some paid time for physical activity policies are linked to other workplace wellness program activities, such as health screenings or exercise programs.
-In other words, employees may be restricted to using paid time for on-site exercise classes only.
+Some paid time for physical activity policies are linked to other workplace wellness program activities, such as health screenings or physical activity programs.
+In other words, employees may be restricted to using paid time for on-site physical activity classes only.